effe-megna/control-flux/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager npm to install control-flux.

 ```javascript
 npm i control-flux